Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot/readme.md

 ## Prerequisites

 1. For the QnA Maker part, you will need to [Create, train, and publish](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base) three knowledge bases in [qnamaker.ai](https://www.qnamaker.ai).
-Refer to the text files in this sample named QA Biology, QA Sociology, and QA Geology for FAQs you can use.
-Name your knowledge bases according to the content in your FAQs.
-Or for the purposes of this sample, name them "Biology", "Sociology", and "Geology".
+Refer to the text files in this sample in the `FAQs` folder named QA Biology, QA Sociology, and QA Geology for FAQs you can upload for use.
+Name your knowledge bases "Biology", "Sociology", and "Geology".
 You will want to add alternative keywords to your knowledge base questions in qnamaker.ai.
+These are found in the `Alt questions` folder in the `FAQs` folder.
+To add them to your knowledge bases, go to `My knowledge bases` in [qnamaker.ai](https://www.qnamaker.ai) and in each knowledge base click the "+" sign near each question (after your knowledge bases have been created).

     <img src="/Assets/alt-question-kb.png">

-    For example, if you have "What is a parasite?" as a Biology knowledge base question, you could add alternative words like the stand-    alone term "parasite" or slang term "bug".
-Whichever words you think a user might enter that would return the answer of the             definition of a parasite.
-When providing a FAQ as a file or URL, use this formatting (note location of punctuation and spacing) to     list your questions and answers for optimal results:

-    Question: What is a virus?

-    Answer: A virus is an infective agent that typically consists of a nucleic acid molecule in a protein coat, is too small to be seen     by light microscopy, and is able to multiply only within the living cells of a host.

 1. Create a [basic LUIS web app bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart?view=azure-bot-service-3.0) in the [Azure portal](https://ms.portal.azure.com), but instead of using the `Basic, C#` template, use the `Language Understanding, C#` template in the "Create" panel.
 This will automatically create a LUIS app (with the same name as your LUIS web app bot in Azure) in [luis.ai](https://www.luis.ai), where you will create intents later.
 From this Azure portal app, your LUIS keys (including your web app bot's Microsoft App ID and password) are generated.